kyleprice/cilium/Documentation/configuration/api-rate-limiting.rst

 Rate Limiting Scenarios
 ------------------------

-Below are a few examples with the following parameters of various throughputs and the expected rate limit of the next automatic adjustment evaluation.
+Below are a few examples with the following parameters of various scenarios and the expected rate limit of the next automatic adjustment evaluation.

 * Limit: 4/s